Kamila-Vieira/ProffyServer/README.md

-# Funcionalidades
+# Functionalities

+## Connections

+- Route to list the total connections made;
+- Route to create a new connection;

-## Conexões
+## Classes

-- Rota para listar o total de conexões realizadas;
-- Rota para criar uma nova conexão;
+- Route to create a class;
+- Route to list classes;
+    - Filter by subject, week day and time;
+- Route to delete class day and schedule;

-## Aulas
+## Users

-- Rota para criar uma aula;
-- Rota para listar aulas;
- - filtar por matéria, dia da semana e horário;
+- Route to list the total registered users;
+- Route to create new user;
+- Route to delete registered user;
+- Route to update user data.